edgelesssys/constellation/docs/docs/workflows/upgrade.md

 :::note

 For advanced users: the upgrade consists of several phases that can be individually skipped through the `--skip-phases` flag.
-The phases are `infrastracture` for the cloud resource management through Terraform, `helm` for the chart management of the microservices, `node` for OS image upgrades, and `k8s` for Kubernetes version upgrades.
+The phases are `infrastracture` for the cloud resource management through Terraform, `helm` for the chart management of the microservices, `image` for OS image upgrades, and `k8s` for Kubernetes version upgrades.

 :::